Scale invariance of cell size fluctuations in starving bacteria

-With the $\overline{B}(t)/B(v,t)$ evaluated thereby, we substituted $F(x)$ obtained by the simulations for LB$\to$PBS to \eqref{eq:Fconsistent2} (\figref{fig-8}(a)), using the time average of $F(x)$ (the dashed line in Fig.~5(c)) and $F(x)=0$ for $x\ge 2$.
-We also tested \eqref{eq:Fconsistent2} with $F(x)$ obtained in the experiment for LB$\to$PBS, in the same way as for the model (\figref{fig-8}(b)).
+With the $\overline{B}(t)/B(v,t)$ evaluated thereby, we substituted $F(x)$ obtained by the simulations for LB$\to$PBS to \eqref{eq:Fconsistent2} (Supplementary~Fig.~10a), using the time average of $F(x)$ (the dashed line in Fig.~4d) and $F(x)=0$ for $x\ge 2$.
+We also tested \eqref{eq:Fconsistent2} with $F(x)$ obtained in the experiment for LB$\to$PBS, in the same way as for the model (Supplementary~Fig.~10b).
 In both cases, the right-hand side (rhs) of \eqref{eq:Fconsistent2} differs significantly from the observed form of $F(x)$.